1.Can I change tracks within the programme after I start the MPH?

 6. Does the MPH programme offer students opportunities to work while they are studying?

 We do not provide formal work-study opportunities to students in the programme.
 However there are a wide range of opportunities relevant to public health available to our students around the University and Cape Town more generally; most students who would like to gain experience through part-time work (either on a paid or volunteer basis) while they study go on to find appropriate engagements.
 The exact nature of the work varies with individuals' experience, background and skill set.
+Often these opportunities will be arranged via the track convenors.
 In the most common situations, a student may works as a research assistant, either on an existing research project in the School or elsewhere in the University, or with provincial Department of Health or a local NGO.

 7. How long will it take me to complete the programme?